jniemann66/SettingUpReactNative/SettingUpDevEnv.md

 ### Setting up a GenyMotion Android emulator

-The Genymotion Anroid Emulator is faster than the AVD emulator.
+The Genymotion Android Emulator is faster than the AVD emulator.
 However, it uses it's own adb server which causes a conflict with the SDK adb server.
 To fix this, in Genymotion, open Settings/ADB and choose 'Use custom Android SDK Tools' then set the path to the Android SDK

 ### Creating and running a project: